 WHERE TO STAY IN SIARGAO

-General Luna is the place to be when it comes to finding the best places to stay Siargao!
-General Luna has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay in Siargao to fit the needs of budget backpackers and luxury travelers.
+General Luna is the place to be when it comes to finding the best places to stay in Siargao!
+General Luna has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: